-Detailed derivations are provided in \S\ref{append:derivation_timestep}.
-Note that this noise injection is inspired by the \emph{training-based} method of~\cite{jin2024pyramidal}.
-While not entirely novel, our method differs crucially in being \emph{training-free}, which prevents us from arbitrarily determining noise (i.e., $c$) and timestep after upsampling.
-Therefore, we introduce a timestep distribution matching algorithm that is compatible with pretrained models.
+Detailed derivations are provided in the supplementary material.
+This noise injection method modifies the approach from the {training-based} method of~\cite{jin2024pyramidal}.
+While~\cite{jin2024pyramidal} can learn the noise and timestep parameters during its unified training, our \textit{training-free} setting necessitates a different solution, as these parameters cannot be arbitrarily determined for a pre-trained model.
+Therefore, we introduce a timestep distribution matching that is compatible with pretrained models.